Scusemua/telegram-media-downloader-bot/README.md

 - https://www.youtu.be/shorts/<reel_id>

 # 🔒 Disclaimer
+This project is intended strictly for educational purposes and serves as a demonstration of how to interact with APIs, handle media downloads programmatically, and build Telegram bots.

-This project is for educational purposes only.
-Downloading content from YouTube or Instagram may violate their terms of service.
-Use responsibly.
+Downloading videos, audio, or other content from platforms like YouTube or Instagram may violate their Terms of Service (ToS).
+This bot is not affiliated with or endorsed by these platforms.

+Do not download, distribute, or modify copyrighted material without explicit permission from the rightful owner.
+Unauthorized use may result in legal consequences.
+Always seek legal alternatives (e.g., YouTube Premium, official download options) to support content creators.

+See YouTube’s [Terms of Service](https://www.youtube.com/static?template=terms) and (Copyright Center)[https://www.youtube.com/howyoutubeworks/policies/copyright/] for clarity.
+Likewise, see Instagram's [Terms of Use](https://help.instagram.com/581066165581870) and [Copyright Center](https://help.instagram.com/126382350847838).

 # 📄 License
 MIT License